imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 As it turned out, I did not wholly embrace it as truth (none of the above makes any claims to social science or psychology), but neither rejected it wholesale.
 I discovered that while it may not be literally true, I might arrive at smaller truths by entertaining it as an idea (the contradiction is probably what made me laugh).
-As such, I'm grateful that it was shared with me.
+I'm grateful that it was shared with me.

 That there is nothing *wrong* with *being right*.
 Rather, it is the *desire* to be right that colors our judgment, that leads us on the